opensearch-project/documentation-website/_replication-plugin/api.md

 Introduced 1.1
 {: .label .label-purple }

 Gets the status of index replication.
-You can use this API to measure replication lag.
-Run this command from the leader cluster.
+Possible statuses are `SYNCING`, `BOOTSTRAPING`, `PAUSED`, and `REPLICATION NOT IN PROGRESS`.
+Use the syncing details to measure replication lag.
+Send this request to the follower cluster.

 #### Request